 Classrooms are closed on Saturdays and Sundays.
-The library is open in the early evenings according to published timetables.
-Study rooms can be used until 20:00 hours.
+The library and Study rooms are open in the early evenings according to published timetables.

 Locker Facilities

 Students are strongly advised to use the personal lockers that are available on main campus to store their belongings during their study at Les Roches Jin Jiang.
 One student may use no more than one locker.
 It is forbidden to leave any of your belongings in a public area since it is not only unsafe and might get stolen, but also establish unprofessional image to the students and guests.
 Before using it, the students are required to register their lockers with the student supervisors.
 Unregistered lockers will be forcibly opened by the college.
 Students are suggested NOT TO STORE any valuables in the lockers.
 These lockers will need to be cleaned-up and unlocked before the end of the semester.